typestyle/typestyle.github.io/src/docs/why.md

 # Comparison to other options

 There are a lot of other CSS in JS frameworks out there.
-We use and had a look at quite a few.
+In the past we used and experimented with quite a few.
 Some quick reasons why we wrote our own.

 * We are focused on Autocomplete / *Compile* time error analysis
   * None of them had this out of the box.
-  * Not all APIs are statically analyzable e.g. if you use template strings the CSS portion is essentially not analyzed at all.
+  * Not all APIs are statically analyzable e.g. if the API is powered by template strings, the CSS portion is essentially not analyzed at all.
-* Some forced you to use a custom AST transform
+* Some forced you to use a custom AST transforms
   * Would be fine if custom ASTs came with IDE support + static analysis.
 It doesn't.
-So don't want to force you to use that.
-* Many others are framework specific e.g. react specific
+* Many others are framework specific e.g. React specific
   * Some force you to rethink / wrap your component.
 Didn't want that.
   * They make upgrading your frontend framework harder as you need for them to update their wrapper first.
-* Many others try to solve problem with JS
+* Many others try to solve problem with JS events instead of generating CSS.
-  * This can result in issues when a JS event is absent, e.g. a stuck `:hover` https://github.com/FormidableLabs/radium/issues/524
+  * This can result in issues when a JS event is absent, e.g. [a stuck `:hover`](https://goo.gl/e5tUyt)
   * Can be significantly slower in real world usage as CSS does a faster job of changing quick styles than events.
+  * The number of issues reported on libraries that use JS events is generally too high for comfort.
   * Generally framework specific and that has problems we've mentioned before.
 * CSS Modules : Not CSS in JS.
 Just solves namespacing.
 Most the other CSS managment problems still exist.